 - Expert channels (tier three), for complex or uncommon issues; these are segmented by topic, such as claims, providers and eligibility.

 The Concierge team also uses Workflow Builder, a tool for automating routine processes, to standardise help requests in the expert channels.
-The workflow prompts Care Guides to fill out a form with critical information, such as the state or policy involved.
-‘Before there was a lot of back-and-forth in the channel’, Burzacchi says ‘The form gave us a standardised submission process so supervisors receive all the information necessary to solve the issue.’
+The workflow prompts Care Guides to fill in a form with critical information, such as the state or policy involved.
+‘Before there was a lot of back-and-forth in the channel,’ Burzacchi says.
+‘The form gave us a standardised submission process so supervisors receive all the information necessary to solve the issue.’

 ‘In Slack, we can troubleshoot and identify the information needed to answer a question, and this enables us to be more succinct and efficient when responding to members.’